-The ESL-110 is another free plugin (compatible with VST or AU) to use that has one very intriguing feature – emulating the amazing BOSS-110 DM.
+The ESL-110 is another free plugin (compatible with VST or AU) that has one very intriguing feature – emulating the amazing BOSS-110 DM.

 With so many filters and options to further customize the sound, this plugin is simply one worthwhile.
 With controls like Reverb, LP filter, Pitch, and more, you can have some real fun with this one right here.

-Also, it has separate modules like the snare, bass, hi-hat, cymbal, who can be modified with the previously mentioned effects and controls.
+Also, it has separate modules like the snare, bass, hi-hat, and cymbal, which can be modified with the previously mentioned effects and controls.

 Check it out: ESL-100

 Much similar to the previous plugin, Junn’s JM-1 is a free drum machine with different effects and controls to further manipulate and shape the sound of the drum machine.

 Individual controls and instruments are also available on this one, like the snare, bass drum, hi-hat, and cymbal, with even more detailed ones like cowbell, congas, toms, clap, and so many more to experiment with.

 The major downside to this plugin is that it’s only available for Windows 32-bit which means it won’t be useful for many users of more modern DAWs (unless you’re using a VST bridge).